christinesoh/christinesoh.github.io/_pages/about.md

   image: prof_pic.jpg

 news: true  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

+**Here is my [handout](https://csohyue.github.io/assets/pdf/Yue_NELS53_Sakha_say.pdf) for NELS 53!**

 Hi!
 I'm currently a third-year Ph.D. student in linguistics at the University of Pennsylvania.
 I work primarily on first language acquisition and syntax.
 I combine theoretical, experimental, and computational approaches to explore the mechanisms of language and of language learning.
-My advisor is [Charles Yang](https://www.ling.upenn.edu/~ycharles/).
+My advisor is [Charles Yang](https://www.ling.upenn.edu/~ycharles/), but I also work with [Julie Legate](https://www.ling.upenn.edu/~jlegate/) and [Martin Salzmann](https://www.martinsalzmann.com/) on interesting problems in syntax and with [John Trueswell](https://web.sas.upenn.edu/trueswell-lab/people/trueswell/) and [Sandy Latourrette](https://www.sandy-latourrette.com/) in investigating how children acquire words.

 Before coming to UPenn, I got my B.S. at MIT double majoring in Computer Science (6-3) and Linguistics (24-2).

 I am from Boulder, Colorado, where I enjoyed hiking, skiing, and spending time outside.
 Beyond linguistics, my Christian faith is important to me, and I enjoy cooking (mostly Korean food but also other foods too!), hand-lettering, playing